rptaylor/kapel/README.md

   - All pod metrics that are collected via kube-state-metrics will be used, so you must set `.Values.kube-state-metrics.namespaces` to ensure that accounting records are only published for pods in the appropriate namespace(s).
   - Pods must specify CPU resource requests in order to be accounted.
-  - You may wish to set some of the collectors in `.Values.kube-state-metrics.kubeResources` to False to disable collection of unnecessary metrics and reduce data volume.
-Only the `pods` collector is required.
+  - You may wish to disable collection of some resources in `.Values.kube-state-metrics.kubeResources` to reduce the volume of unnecessary data.
+    Only the collection of `pods` resources is required.
   - You should ensure that the Prometheus deployment is configured to use persistent storage so the collected metrics data will be persisted for a sufficient period of time (e.g. at least a couple months).
   - kube-state-metrics should be configured with `honorLabels: true`